JuliaGenAI/juliagenai.org/README.md

-# juliagenai.com
+# JuliaGenAI.org
 ![JuliaGenAI Logo](assets/logos/logo-1024.png)

-The website for the JuliaGenerativeAI organization.
+The website for the JuliaGenAI organization.

 **Google Summer of Code 2024 with JuliaGenAI**